Add to your Claude Code skills

 Navigation — navigate, back, forward, reload

-Observation — observe (3 detail levels, structural tree view), find (spatial + semantic search, CSS selector mode), screenshot (with persistent artifact management), screenshots, screenshot_get, screenshot_delete, diff (structural comparison against snapshots)
+Observation — observe (3 detail levels, structural tree view), find (spatial + semantic search, CSS selector mode, output_file for large result sets), screenshot (with persistent artifact management), screenshots, screenshot_get, screenshot_delete, diff (structural comparison against snapshots)

 Interaction (iframe-aware) — click, click_at (coordinate-based), type (with slow typing support), select, toggle, submit, scroll, hover, drag, key (single/sequence with element targeting), wait_for (async condition polling), upload (file input), fill_form (batch form fill), dialog (accept/dismiss JS dialogs)